Subsurface utility engineering: CSA Standard S250

 In 2011, the Canadian Standards Association (CSA) released Standard S250 Mapping of Underground Utility Infrastructure.
 The Standard is described as a collective framework for best practices to map, depict and manage records across Canada.

 CSA S250 complements and extends ASCE Standard 38-02 by setting out requirements for generating, storing, distributing, and using mapping records to ensure that underground utilities are readily identifiable and locatable.
 Accuracy levels expand upon ASCE 38-02 Quality Level A, prescribing a finer level of detail to define the positional location of the infrastructure.

 Standards Australia Committee AS 5488-2013

 In June, 2013, the Standards Australia Committee IT-036 on Subsurface Utility Engineering Information launched Standard 5488-2013 Classification of Subsurface Utility Information to provide utility owners, operators and locators with a framework for the consistent classification of information concerning subsurface utilities.
 The standard also provides guidance on how subsurface utility information can be obtained and conveyed to users.

+In 2019 the standard was split into: